abd-orh/Video_Doorbell_WebOS/README.md

 This project uses sequential JPEG files because older webOS browsers may not reliably display MJPEG, FLV, or repeatedly overwritten JPEG snapshots.

+## 🤖 AI-assisted Development

+This project was designed, developed, tested, and documented with the assistance of OpenAI ChatGPT.

+ChatGPT was used to help with:

+- webOS application development
+- Home Assistant automation
+- JavaScript implementation
+- Shell scripting
+- Documentation and README writing
+- Project structure and GitHub publishing

+The project idea, requirements, testing, and validation were performed on real hardware by the project author.

 ## Tested setup

 - LG OLED55B8SLC